 About Me

-Hi, Welcome to my Blog.
+- Hi, Welcome to my Blog.
 I'm an eclectic kind of crafter delving into many pots.
-I am just about managing to keep up my Scrapbooking Diary (usually about 6 months behind), plus any cards as required.
-I have a new found love of watercolour and Bible Journaling plus recently Junk Journaling too.
-Previously I've also dabbled in ATCs, Tags, Altered Books, Mixed Media, Art Journaling, Décopatch, Knitting, Crochet, and Embroidery amongst other things.
+I am just about managing to keep up my Scrapbooking Diary (currently a year behind!), plus any cards as required.
+As my Carpal Tunnel allows I am getting into yarn/fabric crafts with slow stitching and needle felting added to my list.
+I continue with my love of Watercolour and Bible Journaling plus Faith/Art Journaling with acrylics and inks.
+I completed my challenge to make an art journal page a day for my 60th year in 2024.
+My list of crafty exploits includes ATCs, Tags, Altered Books, Mixed Media, Décopatch, Knitting, Crochet, and Embroidery.
 I live in Surrey, UK with my husband, our son has left home now.
-For exercise I usually play Badminton and go Ballroom and Latin Dancing, but am plagued by a bad back.
-I like walking which I couple with Geocaching and sometimes Bouncing on my Rebounder (mini trampoline).
-I guess I am officially retired now.
-I am a born again Christian, currently worshiping at my local Vineyard Church.
+For exercise I usually play Badminton and go Ballroom and Latin Dancing.
+I also like Walking/Geocaching.
+I have been learning to play the harp for the past 10yrs.
+I am now officially retired.
+I am a born again Christian, currently worshiping at my local Evangelical Church.

-Monday 11 June 2012
+Monday, 11 June 2012

 Altered Book Lesson 9